Separating in a Common Law Marriage: Do We Need to Divorce?

 Many couples have since chosen to go to non-traditional ways of union.
-Traditionally, couples get married in front of a judge or in a church.
+Traditionally, couples marry before a judge or in a church.
 Now, they can formally agree upon being in a common-law marriage instead.
-This allows them to be recognized by the government and other institutions as married without having to be formally married.
+This allows them to be recognized by the government and other institutions as married without being formally married.

 Atty.
 Tyler Monahan provided us with a brief explanation on divorcing if you’re in a common-law marriage in Texas.

-In the video, he shares that the dissolution of a common-law marriage wholly depends on the decision of the judiciary.
-In order for the judiciary to determine whether your union is a common-law marriage, it has to comply with the characteristics of what makes it a common-law marriage.
+In the video, he shares that the dissolution of a common-law marriage wholly depends on the judiciary’s decision.
+For the judiciary to determine whether your union is a common-law marriage, it has to comply with the characteristics of what makes it a common-law marriage.

 Characterizing a Common-Law Marriage in Texas